 They found no liver cancer in the group, compared to a group of 45 patients with the same condition who did not drink the juice..

 4. Lowers Cholesterol

-Being full of soluble fiber, oranges are helpful in lowering cholesterol.
+Being full of soluble fiber, they are helpful in lowering cholesterol.

 5. Helps the Heart to Function

-Oranges are full of potassium, an electrolyte mineral is responsible for helping the heart function well.
+They are full of potassium an electrolyte mineral that is responsible for helping the heart function well.
 When potassium levels get too low, you may develop an abnormal heart rhythm, known as an arrhythmia.

 6. Risk of Disease is Lowered

 This fruit is full of vitamin C which protects cells by neutralizing free radicals.
 Free radicals cause chronic diseases, like cancer and heart disease.